kadavilrahul/browser-use-web-terminal-ui/README.md

 - Use 'exit' command to properly close the browser

 For any issues or contributions, please open an issue in the repository.

+Note:
+1. This version has web UI with gradio
+2. main.py is running well with gradio